35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 3 Will developers stick to it?
 Examples indicate otherwise - CW and Aylesham.
 Two carrots - CIL reduction and grant - increased? always had this?

 4 £322m fund not for affordable housing, but for developers to build affordable housing - why not cut out the middle man (woman)?
 Basically subsidising affordablh houisng to build as much or as little affordable housing as they choose

+What we think - Less is not more

+1 the champions of this hope that it will lead to increase of affordable housing

+2 might in short term, but ultimately getting less tha we would have done if 35% enforced

+3 also who is telling us this, that we cannot have any housing, including affordable housing?
+Developers... and this has not stopped them building other types of residential developments - student housing and co-living.
+They have also always been opposed to a/h.

+4 remains to be seen how this plays out; all carrots, very little stick, feeble threat of a review, and gettin share of profit.
+No cast iron commitment from developers -'you give us everything we want, then we will see what we can do...'

+Why are we in this position?
+We have a Labour government, elected on a landslide, Labout MPs all across London, Labour councils all across London, a Labour Mayor?
+Why do we just have to do developers bidding to get something as basic as homes we can afford to live in?